hl7au/au-fhir-childhealth/pages/_includes/ncdhc-encounter-intro.md

 1.  a status
 1.  a subject (Patient)
 1.  a period  indicating the start and end time of the encounter.
-1.  a location stating the Venue where the encounter has happend.
+1.  a location stating the Venue where the encounter has happened.
 1.  participant to represent Clinically responsible person
 1.  serviceProvider to represent Clinically responsible Organisation